 Anyhow, I got to writing a grant.
 I did the obvious and asked “What do they want to fund that I want to do?” and described that intersection.
 Gail helped me proof this.
 I could not have gotten the grant without her help.
 She writes and proofreads well.
 I have some significant deficiencies.

 People occasionally told me, “You were so lucky to get that grant”.
 Sometimes this attitude is irritating.
 I worked my but off for that grant.
 I went to graduate school for that grant.
 I was friendly to people to get that grant.
 I wrote down people’s phone numbers to get that grant.
 I stayed up late ten days in a row in order to write that grant, and I had a conversation with Suwanee’s mother in Thai when I could not speak it for that grant.
-Here is how.
+It was not luck, but hard work, planning and being nice.
+It never hurts you to be nice.

 Nui, Professor Poonarat, who I have already wrote about taught me how to count and ask where the bathroom is located and a few other words.
 I had Suwanee record about 10 minutes of Thai Phrases from a book.
 I had the book checked out from the library.
 I knew that if I called Suwanee’s phone number that she did not live there, her parents did.
 No one in the village of Dankwian had a phone.
 There was a village phone office with one number.
 So I made a chart.
 It had greating on it in transliterated Thai.
 Then it had a statement, ” I do not speak Thai” .
 I want to speak with Suwanee NAtewong.
 Then it had a list of possible answers with keywords underlined.
 Then there was a long list of questions or statements, “Could you say it again?” ” What time”?.
 “Where?”, What number?